ssc3/docker-internals-lab/lab-05-networks.md

 ## Conclusion

-In this exercise, you explored the fundamentals of container networking.
+In this exercise, you explored the bridge networking type.
 The key take away is that *containers on separate networks are firewalled from each other by default*.
 This should be leveraged as much as possible to harden your applications; if two containers don't need to talk to each other, put them on separate networks.

 You also explored a number of API objects: